redpelicans/peep/src/server/lib/evtx/README.md

   const service = evtx.service(calculator.name);
 ```

-Returned service is a wrapper arround previous definition and will be executed in the execution context of an EvtX `context`, not in it's definition context.
+Returned service is a wrapper arround previous definition and will be executed in the execution context of an EvtX `context`, not in it's definition context .

 To execute a method on a service:

 ```
   const message = { method: 'sum', service: calculator.name, input: [1, 2] };
   evtx
-    .run(message)
+    .run(message, globalContext)
     .then(res => should(res).equal(3))
 ```

 * `{ method, service }` are mandatory props to target a specific method in a service previously declared.
 * `input` is an optionnal prop forwarded to target method as input parameter.

+`run` accepts a second parameter as a global context that will be merged with evtx context object so we can enhance context received by all hooks by foreign props.

 or